When to use Essere in Italian

 Let’s get started!

-Learning the essere conjugated form is essential if you want to learn Italian because it is the most common verb.
+Learning the essere conjugated form is essential if you want to learn Italian because it is the most common verb (together with avere).

 Essere is an auxiliary verb, meaning it can be used to form other verb tenses.

-Because Essere is an irregular verb, you’ll have to memorise all of its forms.
+Because Essere is an irregular verb, you’ll have to memorize all of its forms.